 Special laws protect children boarding and exiting school buses.

 You’re probably aware of all the laws protecting children on school buses.
 The law protects the passengers as they board and exit.
-Drivers cannot pass school buses when they have the stop sign out.
+Drivers cannot pass school buses when they flash their red lights and display their stop sign.
 Additionally, bus drivers must ensure they have a clear road and initiate flashers before they arrive at their stop.
-These laws make buses some of the safest vehicles out there!
+And of course, there are strict penalties for any driver caught breaking a safety law related to school buses.
+These extra legal protections make buses some of the safest vehicles out there!

 School bus passengers experience less crash force in a collision.

-School buses are uniquely designed to be super safe in the event of a crash.
+School buses are uniquely designed to be very safe in the event of a crash.
 Thanks to their size and construction, they already have a physical advantage over any smaller vehicle in a crash scenario—the body of the bus absorbs a large amount of crash forces if an impact does occur, so passengers on board the bus experience lower forces.
-In addition, school buses are equipped with protective, energy absorbing seats that are carefully distributed in a strategy called “compartmentalization.”
-These closely spaced seats take the brunt of the crash force, protecting the delicate passengers inside.
+In addition, school buses are equipped with protective, energy-absorbing seats that are carefully distributed in a strategy called “compartmentalization.”
+These closely spaced seats keep passengers in place and prevent them from moving too much in a crash.
+The padding on the backs of the seats also helps distribute any impact force to lower the risk of serious injuries.
+These factors work very well to protect the passengers inside the bus!

 In fact, school buses are so safe that only 5% of bus collision deaths are actually passengers on the school bus.
 Normally, it’s the driver in the standard vehicle that is injured or killed.
 Long story short, buses are super safe because of their unique construction!
 (This is NOT true for RVs.)